Language

 Language is fundamentally important to the struggle for women’s rights.
 It is not possible to conceptualise, campaign for or practice women’s rights if the word “woman” is erased or compromised by the inclusion of men into the category of women.
 Femina Helvetica argues that the word “woman” exclusively means “adult human female”.

 Some campaigners try to include men in the category of “women”, under the German acronym FLINTA or FINTA (Frauen, Lesben, Intersex, Nonbinär, Trans, Asexuell – women, lesbians, inter, nonbinary, trans, and agender).
 This idea was introduced into politics when, in July 2023, the Social Democratic Party SP in Zurich replaced their quota for women with a quota for FINTA, so it now includes men.
 According to the 12 December, 2024, edition of the newspaper Der Bund, the City of Bern is ready to introduce a quota for FINTA.
-In the French-speaking part of the country, some activists have been replacing women-only events by events including men under the banner “chosen diversity” (In French: “mixité choisie”), meaning everyone but “cis” men.
+In the French-speaking part of the country, some activists have been replacing women-only events by events including men under the banner “chosen diversity” (In French: “mixité choisie”).
 Note that while the word “women” is being replaced, the word “men” always stays untouched.

-To show that “gender” is more important than sex, gender identity ideology encourages people to add their pronouns in their signature and biography (e.g. “she/they”).
+To prioritise “gender” over sex, gender identity ideology urges people to add their pronouns in their signature and biography (e.g. “she/they”).
 See the website of the Lesbian Organisation of Switzerland, LOS, for example.

-The linguistic evolution of male transsexuals
+The linguistic evolution of male transvestites

 Some men not only claim to be women, but also claim the status of “mother”.
 The book “Women’s Rights, Gender Wrongs” (ed.
 Kath Aiken and Sally Wainwright, 2023) warns about this political agenda: "Reproductive exploitation is at the core of the post-queer agenda and the appropriation of women's reproductive capacity is at the core of patriarchy.
 The main arguments at stake are the need to de-biologize maternity, to recognize 'gender identity' as an a-biological, inclusive and progressive perspective based on subjective feelings, and the right to be the 'genetic' mother or father according to one's wishes and bio-technological possibilities."